 While some orthodontists may not be flexible on price, they may be flexible on time.
 Ask about payment plans — monthly payment options are common.
 Be sure to get the plan in writing upfront.

 Braces are expensive, but prices do vary between providers.
 Ask for recommendations from family and friends, but don’t jump on the first offer you hear.
 Look up local orthodontists at Braces.org and get a few opinions.

 If you don’t need a payment plan, go in the other direction and ask about a discount for paying cash up front.

-10. Ask about procedures or charges that might not be necessary
+10. Ask about procedures or charges that might be unnecessary

-Orthodontists sometimes recommend work that will produce the best results the quickest, but that can be beyond what you want, need or can afford.
-Be firm in asking what’s really necessary.
+Orthodontists sometimes recommend work that will produce the best results the quickest, but that treatment might be beyond what you want, need or can afford.
+Be firm in asking what’s really necessary in your case.

 11. Be wary of third-party payment plans